 When $U$ and $Y$ are the whole homsets, they say positive and negative outright.
 When a map is both positive and negative, it is called {\em focused}.
-We remark that our reciprocity (\ref{exadiort}) ensures these property on maps: That is, if an orthogonality is reciprocal, then any map is automatically both positive and negative hence focused with respect to any $U$ and $Y$. }\end{rem}
+We remark that our reciprocity (\ref{exadiort}) in $\opTKersfin$ ensures these property on maps: That is, if an orthogonality is reciprocal, then any map is automatically both positive and negative hence focused with respect to any $U$ and $Y$. }\end{rem}

-\begin{lem}[orthogonality condition on biproducts] The orthogonality relation on $\opTKersfin$ of Definition \ref{ortint} satisfies the following condition on the biproduct.